-When the computer is on, you can use the power button as a Sleep/Hibernate hotkey button when it is pressed for less than 4 seconds (pressing and holding the power button for longer than this will force the computer to shut down).
-Use Power Options (Hardware and Sound menu) control panel in Windows Vista to configure this feature.
+When the computer is on, you can use the power button as a Stand by/Hibernate/Shutdown hot-key button when it is pressed for less than 4 seconds (pressing and holding the power button for longer than this will shut the computer down).
+Use Power Options in the Windows control panel to configure this feature.